niharikapatel412-hub/trade-execution-demo-project/README.md

    ```

    The order management service will start.
+   The UI will be server at the order management port.

 ## Basic APIs
 Here are some basic APIs you can use to interact with the system: